alzhahir/csc443/README.md

 ## Contributions
 This repository is not accepting any form of contributions.
+However, you may provide feedback by [contacting me](https://www.alzhahir.com/contact) or by [opening an issue](https://github.com/alzhahir/csc443/issues).